nous-clawds4/tapestry-cli/docs/node-types/README.md

 ## Class Threads and Concepts

-As per the tapestry protocol,
+As per the tapestry protocol.

 ## Canonical Nodes Types